-Between the end of the mid-20th Century (mid-1900s) and the beginning of late 20th Century, Jackson Heights gained a large Columbian immigrant population, along with other Latin America immigrants.
+Between the end of the mid-20th Century (mid-1900s) and the beginning of late 20th Century, Jackson Heights gained a large Colombian immigrant population, along with other Latin America immigrants.
 With the arrival of immigrants, Colombians and the Cartel in particular, came much illicit activities in the large section of Queens.
 From money laundering operations to prostitution to heavy narcotics sales, the region of Jackson Heights, as well Corona was a haven during the 70s, 80s and 90s.

 While the Jackson Heights region of Queens was a haven for Colombians, further south in areas like Hollis or South Jamaica were notorious for similar reasons, but much different.
-Colombians from Jackson Heights were not as well documented as the likes of the Supreme and Prince, Fat Cat and Pappy Mason, the Feurtado Brothers, or J. W. Corley.
+Colombians from Jackson Heights were not as well documented as the likes of Supreme and Prince, Fat Cat and Pappy Mason, the Feurtado Brothers, or J. Wall Corley.

 Despite Queensbridge, Far Rockaway, or Lefrak City having their own reputation, the heart of Queens during the 1980s and 1990s was south of Jamaica Avenue, bounded by the Van Wyck and Cross Island Parkway.
 From violence to millions of dollars being profit was all centered around areas like South Jamaica or Hollis or along streets like Sutphin Blvd., Merrick Blvd., or Murdock Ave.

 The gateway city has had a long history with activity in the streets, which included violence, drugs and local corruption.
-What some may not realize, at least outside of the city, that history dates back to the 1970s, the era of St Louis housing projects, drug wars and kingpins, like R. Scott or N. Sledge, mainly through heroin.
+What some may not realize, at least outside of the city, that history dates back to the 1970s, the era of St Louis’ housing projects, drug wars and kingpins like R. Scott or N. Sledge, mainly through heroin.

-3. D. Haymon.
+3. Haymon.
 A rival of the Petty Brothers was also well respected and ran an organization highly profitable during the 1970s as he was known to frequent the Carr Square and Vaughn housing project area before turning his life around after serving 25 years.

 Ironically, the capital of the United States was also the murder capital of the United States as Washington DC was filled with a number of crews throughout the city, mostly during the 1980s and 1990s, to go with the infamous gangsters and kingpins that ran the former Chocolate City.